tubakrc/AIResearchAssistant/README.md

 ## 🚀 Features

 - 🔍 Searches **DuckDuckGo** and **Wikipedia** via LangChain tools
-- 🧑‍🔬 Uses **Gemini 1.5 Flash** to generate structured research summaries
+- 🧑‍🔬 Uses **Gemini-2.5-pro** to generate structured research summaries
 - 📄 Exports results to a **timestamped text file**
 - 📥 User can download the result as `.txt` directly from the UI
 - 🌐 Clean Streamlit UI for easy interaction